 My motto for sessions is: “It’s not about posing, it’s about playing.”
 My sessions are fun, energetic, and not traditional.
 There’s a big movement in the photography industry that’s moving away from posed, forced smile pictures to more candid, true-emotion pictures.
 And that’s what I’m doing.
 I don’t want the posed, fake-smile you, I want the real you.

-During my sessions, I give my couples prompts and queues that are meant to invoke a natural and candid reaction.
+During my sessions, I give my couples prompts and cues that are meant to invoke a natural and candid reaction.
 I want to see those real smiles and genuine laughs.
 And when you look back at the pictures, I want you to be able to see your happiness.
 The beginning will be a little awkward, not gonna lie.
 But as I start getting a feel for you and as you warm up to the camera, it will come more naturally.
 You’ll forget that I’m there with a camera, and you’ll actually be having fun.
 There will be running, skipping, prancing, dancing, and piggy back rides, if you’re up to it. ;-)

 Of course, I will start with more of the basic poses just to warm you up to the camera.
 And to be honest, we still like those “smile at the camera” shots, we just don’t want an hour long session of just that.
 So, come prepared with a good attitude and ready to have some fun with the love of your life.
 And me. :-)